 Providing Lifesaving Support for Syrian Refugees

-Catholic Relief Services is providing more than 700,000 Syrian refugees across the region with urgent medical assistance, food, shelter, living supplies, hygiene, counseling and education for children.
+Since 2011, Catholic Relief Services has provided more than 1.25 million war-affected Syrian refugees across the Middle East and Europe with urgent medical assistance, food, shelter, living supplies, hygiene, counseling and education for children.

 Our response is comprehensive and addresses people's needs to survive and live in dignity.

 Medical support includes immediate interventions for life-threatening wounds as well as care for chronic needs, like diabetes and maternal/child care.
 Vouchers allow parents to buy food and other supplies in the local markets.
 And trauma counseling and education for children help them return to a semblance of normalcy.

 Our partners are working around the clock to expand their services to meet the growing number of refugees arriving in desperate conditions.
 Your support is vital.

 - Emergency household supplies